axioned/handbook/docs/playbook/playbook.md

 Simply put, we are a company full of passionate people who love the products we create.

-We're so fortunate to have a team of people who's onboard to take the extra mile and put their best effort towards a common goal: making Significa a better company.
+We're so fortunate to have a team of people who's onboard to take the extra mile and put their best effort towards a common goal: making Axioned a better company.
 With all it entails.

 > We want to be successful together and we want you to be part of it.